Darwin • Townsville • Brisbane • Deep Vacuums • Audit-Ready Logs

 Less Arguing, More Approving

 Facility managers and insurers respond to evidence.
 A clean log that shows a verified deep vacuum and a stable rise test is faster to approve than a paragraph of memory.
-Your goal: systematic, repeatable proof on every evacuation.
+Your goal is simple: systematic, repeatable proof on every evacuation.

 Moisture & Vacuum Basics in the Tropics

-The two most common traps in humid regions are: (1) Oil mist contamination reaching the sensor, faking better readings than reality; and (2) Probe placed too close to the pump, which sees vacuum at the pump rather than where it matters (the system interior).
+The two most common traps in humid regions are oil mist contamination reaching the sensor, which can fake better readings than reality, and a probe placed too close to the pump, which sees vacuum at the pump rather than where it matters.
+If the probe sits near the pump, you may be measuring the easiest part of the setup, not the wettest part of the system.

 Probe Placement that gives Honest Microns